Netcracker/DRNavigator/documentation/Architecture.md

        --request GET \
        https://site-manager.example.com/metrics
 ```
-# Site Manager Contract
+# SiteManager Contract
-The following API should be implemented by Cloud Service to be operated by Site Manager:
+The following API should be implemented by Cloud Service to be operated by SiteManager:
 * Custom Resource
 * REST API

-## SiteManager Custom Resource for stateful
+##  Custom Resource for stateful

 CR SiteManager description: